hannotify/a-birds-eye-view-of-version-control-with-pijul/sections/2-introducing-pijul.md

 Its performance is comparable to that of C++.

 Bootstrapped means that it is used for its own development.
-Like IntelliJ, they 'eat their own dog food'.
+So they 'eat their own dog food'.

 Hosting is available on the Pijul Nest.